 "What entrepreneurs do is truly amazing - all the ingenuity and energy they apply to get their startup off the ground and then hit escape velocity.
 Being their partner to help in any way I can is a special privilege."

 Peter is a Partner of Lightspeed, and covers software, mobile and cleantech.
 He has been working in the venture capital industry since 1995.
+Peter has been recognized on the Forbes Midas List of top venture capital investors.

 Prior to Lightspeed, Peter worked in business development and product marketing at General Magic, a startup that before the emergence of the Web, pioneered the development of e-commerce and electronic media services by partnering with the world’s largest telecommunications service providers and consumer electronics companies.